Rimban William Briones

 His orientation as an oversea minister began at Honpa Hongwanji Mission of Hawaii in October 1995.
 Upon completion of 2 months orientation program at Headquarters, he was assigned to Honpa Hongwanji Hawaii Betsuin as an Associate Minister (December 1995 - May 1998), Kapaa Hongwanji Buddhist Temple on Kauai as a Resident Minister (June 1998 - October 2005), and Honpa Hongwanji Mission of Hawaii Office of the Bishop as an Executive Assistant to the Bishop (November 2005 - June 2011).

 After 16 years service at Honpa Hongwanji Mission of HI, he resigned his ministry from HI Kyodan and transferred his ministry to Buddhist Churches of America, US Mainland in July 2011.
 His first assignment in US mainland was AZ Buddhist Temple in Phoenix as a Resident Minister (July 2011 - July 2013).
-He joined in the LA Hompa Hongwanji Buddhist Temple as an Associate Minister since August 2013.
+He joined in the LA Hompa Hongwanji Buddhist Temple as an Resident Minister since August 2013.

 Rev. Hibiki Junkyo Murakami was born and raised as the oldest son of Jonen-ji Temple in Kitakyushu, Fukuoka, Japan.
 He received a bachelor’s and a master’s degrees of letters of Shin Buddhism at Ryukoku University in Kyoto in 2016 and 2018.
 Rev. Murakami received Tokudo ordination in 2013 and Kyoshi certification in 2015.
 His Buddhist name is Shaku Junkyo.